 Ocken the name is derived from Octopus and Chicken (two favourite ingredients of the founder), hence Octopus dish as one of their signatures.
-Brined to soften and grilled on stove top and served drizzled with smoky toasted bacon fat.
-A real flavoursome dish, tastily oily in a satisfying way.
+Brined to soften and grilled on a stove top and served drizzled with smoky toasted bacon fat.
+A really flavoursome dish, tastily oily in a satisfying way.

 Their flavoursome Charred Corn Ravioli is worth a big salute.
 The chef gives all the veggies the full respect they deserve.
-Sweet corn from Thailand is charred for a nice smoky aroma, tossed with loads of cheeses and stuffed to make a creamy bites into the ravioli.
-The bed of creamy tomato salsa and basil oil make for an awesome contrasting flavours.
+Sweet corn from Thailand is charred for a nice smoky aroma, tossed with loads of cheeses and stuffed to make a creamy bite into the ravioli.
+The bed of creamy tomato salsa and basil oil make for an awesome contrasting flavour.

 Poached Salmon – the look of this dish is so Pacific Northwest and so is the taste.
 Rich salmon, tender, juicy and naturally oily goes perfectly well with green goodness of the veggie stew.
 The surprise was cubed young jackfruit that might be mistaken for the more familiar in Western food scene ingredient of artichoke.

 Above: Dessert of Chocolate Budino with flourless chocolate cake, blackberry compote, blackberry basil sorbet (Bt280++).